morganderek/recursivechat/README.md

 `python main.py`

 ## How to Use the GUI
-When GUI open, you can change values
+When GUI open, you can change the default values

 Role: What is the role of the LLM.
 Something similar to your are an expert in XXX

 Prompt: Provide specific instructions for the task.

+Prompt Style: What tone of language do you want the results to be?

 Select Model: Choose the GPT model you wish to use from the dropdown.